 The trick with this exercise is to initiate the movement from the contraction of your abdominal muscles.
 Resist the temptation to pull with your arms.

-For the above Kneeling Crunches exercise, play with your positioning a bit until you feel like you can really isolate those core muscles.
+For the above Kneeling Crunches exercise, play with your positioning until you feel like you can isolate those core muscles.
 In my case, I find that I feel it more if I try to keep my elbows far out in front of me when I curl down (instead of curling them down to my pelvis).